DongzeHE/scpca-docs/docs/download_files.md

 Gene expression data is available in two forms - as an unfiltered counts file or filtered counts file.

 The unfiltered counts file, `SCPCL000000_unfiltered.rds`, is delivered as a RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
-Within the `SingleCellExperiment` is the counts matrix, where the rows correspond to genes or features and the columns correspond to cell barcodes.
+Within the `SingleCellExperiment` object is the counts matrix, where the rows correspond to genes or features and the columns correspond to cell barcodes.
 Here, all potential cell barcodes that are identified after running {ref}`Alevin-fry <processing_information:alignment and quantification using alevin-fry>` are included in the counts matrix.
 Summary statistics for each cell and gene can be found in the `colData` and `rowData` slots of the `SingleCellExperiment` object, respectively.
 The `SingleCellExperiment` object also contains metadata about that particular library, including the versions of Salmon and Alevin-fry used for pre-processing, information about the index used for transcriptome alignment, and parameters used for Alevin-fry.